JuanCodeAtATime/bamazon_app/README.md

 - *Please enter the ID# of item you'd like to purchase*
 - *How many would you like to purchase?*

-Once the customer has placed the order, the application checks if the store has sufficient stock available to fulfill the customer's request.
+Once the customer has placed the order, the application checks the ```bamazon database``` (aka, "Store") to see if there is sufficient stock available to fulfill the customer's request.

 If not, it lets the customer know that there isn't sufficient quantity.

-If the store does have enough of the product, it fulfills the customer's order and provides the total purchase price.
+If there is sufficient stock available, the application "fulfills the customer's order" and provides the total purchase price.

 As expected, it updates the **MySQL** database to reflect the remaining quantity.